-SBE taxpayers making prepayments before 1 July 2018 can choose to claim a full deduction in the year of payment where they cover a period of no more than 12 months (ending before 1 July 2019).
+SBE taxpayers making prepayments before 1 July 2018 can choose to claim a full deduction in the year of payment where they cover a period of no more than 12 months (ending before 1 July 2018).
 Otherwise, the prepayment rules are the same as for non-SBE taxpayers.

-The kinds of expenses that may be prepaid include:
+The kinds of expanses that may be prepaid include:

+rne kinds of expenses that may be prepaid include.

-- Rent on business premises or equipment. - □ Lease payments on business items such as cars and office equipment. - Interest check with your financier to determine if it's possible to prepay up to 12 months interest in advance. - Business trips.
+Rent on business premises or equipment.

+Lease payments on business items such as cars and office equipment.

+Interest - check with your financier to determine if it's possible to prepay up to 12 months interest in advance.

+Business trips.

-- Training courses that run on or after 1 July 2018.
+Training courses that run on or after 1 July 2018.

-- Business subscriptions.
+Business subscriptions.

-- Cleaning.
+Cleaning.

 Information Required